streamthoughts/azkarra-streams/site/content/en/docs/Developer Guide/StreamsLifecycleInterceptors.md

     }
 }
 ```
-The information about the current streams application, such as the application ID or the topology description,  can be retrieved from the `StreamsLifecycleContext` argument.
+The information about the current stream application, such as the application ID or the topology description,  can be retrieved from the `StreamsLifecycleContext` argument.
 The `StreamsLifecycleContext` object can also be used for updating the current state of the Kafka Streams instance.

 ## 2 Registering an Interceptor